Magnetic South (album): History

 Nesmith formed the backing group "The First National Band" and gave them billing on both the cover and label of the record.
 Band member John London had previously played bass on several Monkees tracks and appeared as an extra on several episodes of the TV show, while Red Rhodes had played on a few 1969 Monkees tracks, notably "Steam Engine."

 Five of the album's eleven tracks are from Nesmith's career with The Monkees.
 The first four tracks were recorded in 1968-69 for the Monkees.
 Before Nesmith recorded "Hollywood" in 1968, he recorded a demo of the song for possible inclusion on the Monkees 1967 album Headquarters.
 Although Nesmith was attempting to distance himself from the Monkees during this time, he did dedicate the album to Bert Schneider, David, Micky, and Peter (as well as to Lester Sill).
 Nesmith would not allude to or mention the Monkees by name again publicly until The Michael Nesmith Radio Special, broadcast in 1979.

 RCA Victor producer Felton Jarvis was given production credit on Magnetic South even though he did no actual production work — Nesmith gave Jarvis the credit primarily as a thanks for helping sign Nesmith and the First National Band to RCA Records.
 Jarvis was also the only person ever listed as producer of a Michael Nesmith album, other than Nesmith himself.

 Magnetic South was reissued in 1999 as 16 Original Classics with five bonus tracks.
 It was also reissued with Loose Salute (both remastered) on CD by RCA/BMG International in 2000.
-The album (without bonus tracks) was in the five-album slipcase set Original Album Classics in 2015, issued by RCA/Sony Music/Legacy.
+The album (without bonus tracks), along with Nesmith's next four RCA Victor albums, was included in the five CD slipcase set Original Album Classics issued in 2015 by RCA/Sony Music/Legacy.

 Reception

-Magnetic South was only a moderate commercial success, but the album did succeed in reinventing Nesmith and helped somewhat in escaping his image as a Monkee.
-During one of the band's first gigs, they played alongside Gram Parsons and the brand new Flying Burrito Brothers.
-Nesmith recalls how others seeing a former Monkee decked out in a Nudie suit with a steel player in tow must have been laughable to seasoned Country devotees, such as Parsons.
+Although Magnetic South was only a moderate commercial success, it was well-received critically and the album was somewhat helpful in helping Nesmith escape his image as a member of the Monkees.
+During one of Nesmith's early gigs with the First National Band, they played alongside Gram Parsons and the brand new Flying Burrito Brothers.
+Nesmith recalls how others seeing a former Monkee decked out in a Nudie suit with a steel player in tow must have been laughable to Parsons and other seasoned Country devotees.
 However, their unique sound was enough to win over the LA club scene and create a new image for Nesmith.

 Allmusic stated in their review "Mixing a country sound with a rocker's instincts and blending airy thoughts on the nature of life and love with iconography of life in the West that brought together the old and the new, Michael Nesmith reveled in contradictions on Magnetic South, making them sound as comfortable as well-worn cowboy boots and as fun as a Saturday night barn dance.
 It's a minor masterpiece of country-rock, and while the Eagles may have sold more records, Nesmith yodels a hell of a lot better than any of them."